About the Dashboard

 Where can I find the National and Regional trends for WastewaterSCAN sites?

-The National and Regional overview summary shows the levels of SARS-CoV-2, Influenza A, Respiratory syncytial virus (RSV), Human metapneumovirus, Mpox, Norovirus, Rotavirus, Enterovirus D68 (EV-D68), Candia auris, Human Adenovirus Group F, Hepatitis A, and Human Parainfluenza detected in wastewater samples across WastewaterSCAN sites.
+The National and Regional overview summary shows the levels of SARS-CoV-2, Influenza A, Influenza B, Respiratory syncytial virus, Human metapneumovirus, Mpox clade II, Norovirus, Rotavirus, Enterovirus D68, Candia auris, and Hepatitis A detected in wastewater samples across WastewaterSCAN sites.

 • WWSCAN Midwest Overview: here